 Please see below for Origami’s definitions and details of these opportunities to decide which area of interest you may have.
 All Origami employees are expected to present with a highly professional demeanor, a strong rehabilitation or motivational attitude, and the ability to build necessary rapport with clients and co-workers to handle various situations.

-Living Skills Staff (LSS): Works directly with clients in the residential setting assisting with acts of daily living including preparing the client for their day and getting the client ready for bed.
-LSS work as a team to assist the clinicians by following treatment orders, including exercise, dietary needs, documenting, and transportation to visits and appointments.
+Direct Support Professional (DSP): Works directly with clients in the residential setting assisting with acts of daily living including preparing the client for their day and getting the client ready for bed.
+DSPs work as a team to assist the clinicians by following treatment orders, including exercise, dietary needs, documenting, and transportation to visits and appointments.
 This is our largest group of staff and a great way to gain healthcare experience!
 Requirements: 6 months healthcare volunteer, intern, or work experience preferred.
 CNA certifications welcome.

 Patient Care Technician (PCT): Works directly with the clients in the residential setting handling the daily medical care of clients.
 Responsibilities include medication tracking and passing, wound care, vitals, and documentation.
 This employee works very independently and must have excellent time management and organizational skills in addition to being very detail oriented.
 Requirements: 6 months healthcare volunteer, intern, or work experience preferred.
 PCT or MA certifications and direct medication passing experience strongly preferred.